 San Pedro De Atacama, a tourist hub, is where all the tours and gourmet restaurants are located.

-Take the tour that goes to El Tatio Geyser.
-This is a must-see destination for anyone who loves geothermal activity and places that can’t be found anywhere else in the world.
+Don’t forget to take the tour to El Tatio Geyser.
+This is a must-see destination for anyone who loves geothermal activity and unique places.

-However, that doesn’t stop people from making the visit when it’s possible because this place has some fascinating features like steam vents that shoot boiling water up into the air as high as 100 meters tall!
+However, that doesn’t stop people from visiting because this place has fascinating features like steam vents that shoot boiling water up as high as 100 meters!

-Its unique geological formations are also worth exploring on foot if you have the time – which you should definitely budget if planning an extended stay in the Atacama Desert.
+Its unique geological formations are worth exploring on foot if you have the time, which you should budget if you plan an extended stay in the Atacama Desert.

 10. Isla Magdalena, Chile

 Isla Magdalena is a small, remote island off the southern tip of Chile.
-It’s not easy to get there but it was worth every second.
+Getting there was not easy, but it was worth every effort.

-This island is technically still within Chilean Patagonia but since this was such an indelible experience, I prefer that it occupies its own mark inside the Top Ten.
+Although this island technically still falls within Chilean Patagonia, since it was such an indelible experience, I prefer it occupies its own spot in the Top Ten.

-This sanctuary is one of the best spots in the world to witness Magellanic penguins, hundreds of them, waddling and going about their daily routine.
+This sanctuary is one of the best spots in the world to witness hundreds of Magellanic penguins waddling and going about their daily routine.

 How to FLY to SOUTH AMERICA for almost FREE